Ta strona wykorzystuje ciasteczka ("cookies") w celu zapewnienia maksymalnej wygody w korzystaniu z naszego serwisu. Czy wyrażasz na to zgodę?

 Main inventor of the Thermochemical Nanolithography (TCNL) – a technique where a hot AFM cantilever provokes chemical reaction at a surface with lateral resolution down to nanometers.
 Main research experience in nanomechanics of single protein molecules as well as physico-chemical characterization of arbitrary surfaces mainly via atomic force microscopy.

 Currently, strives to understand locally mechanisms of selected reactions onto surfaces of 2D materials (i.e., oxidation and selected catalytic reactions).
-In addition, develops methods of learning about structural changes within single biological molecules from changes of their nanomechanical properties.
+In addition, develops original methods of learning about structural changes within single biological molecules from changes of their nanomechanical properties.

 Saeed Sovizi, PhD Student